refinedev/refine/documentation/docs/api-reference/core/providers/data-provider.md

 ### updateMany

 This method allows us to update multiple items in a resource.
-Implementation of this method is optional.
-If you don't implement it, refine will use [`update`](#update) method to handle multiple requests.
+This method is optional, and refine will use the [`update`](#update-) method to handle multiple requests if you don't implement it.

 **refine** will consume this `updateMany` method using the [`useUpdateMany`][use-update-many] data hook.